Martina Sáblíková: Olympic champion

 At the Winter Olympic Games in Vancouver in 2010, Sáblíková won three medals, two golds (3000 and 5000 metres), and one bronze (1500 metres).
 She thus became the first Czech to win two gold medals in the same Winter Olympic Games.

 At the 2014 Winter Olympics in Sochi, Sáblíková successfully defended her title in the 5000 meter, while also winning a silver medal in the 3000 meter.
 At the 2018 Winter Olympics in Pyeongchang County, she won silver in the 5000 m behind Esmee Visser.
 Sáblíková also won a bronze medal in the 5000m at the 2022 Winter Olympics in Beijing.

 Martina Sáblíková and Milan Sáblík are a rare example of sister and brother both holding world records in the same sport at the same time; Martina holds the (senior) world records in the 5000 m and 10,000 m events (both from March 2007) and in the 3000 m event (from March 2019), while Milan shared the junior world record for the team pursuit with fellow Czech junior skaters Pavel Kulma and Zdeněk Haselberger (from November 2007 till March 2010).
 Sáblíková has been successful despite there being no speed skating rinks in the Czech Republic.
 Because of this, Sáblíková's coach Petr Novák had to devise several unorthodox but successful training methods.

 Rio 2016 qualification controversy

 As an international caliber cyclist, Sáblíková has long harboured the dream of competing in the Olympic time trial event at the 2016 Summer Olympics in Rio de Janeiro.
 After finishing 12th in 2015 in the women's time trial at the UCI World Road Championships in Richmond, U.S. (9th in the reduced rankings), Sáblíková was thought to have secured a place at Rio 2016.
 However, when the UCI published the list of nations that qualified for this event at Rio 2016, the Czech Republic was not among them.
 The UCI used an interpretation of the qualification rules where an athlete also has to qualify for the road race.
 She traveled to Rio, hoping the decision might be overturned but did not compete.

+2025 World Speed Skating Single Distances Championships

+Sáblíková took part In the 2025 World Single Distances Speed Skating Championships, in Hamar, Norway.
+Even though battling illness, Sáblíková finished fifth in the women's 5000m at the World Single Distances Speed Skating Championships.
+This marked the first time in her career that she did not secure a medal in this event.
+Despite a fever making her participation uncertain until two hours before the race, Sáblíková chose to compete, stating her desire to "leave with honour."
+She plans to retire after the next season.